Photo: Xerces Society / Sara Morris

-Submit a renewal application once you have been certified for a full calendar year.
+Submit a renewal application once you have been affiliated with Bee Campus USA for a full calendar year.
 Renewals allow Xerces to monitor affiliate activities and share the great work they’re doing.

 Xerces staff are available to support affiliates and provide resources to help them complete these commitments.

 AASHE STARS Grounds Certification Exemplary Practice Credit